Comprehensive 60-hour course in

-This 60-hour online course is designed for in-service English language teachers who wish to develop their career by moving into Business English teaching.
-It applies both to online and face-to-face training.
+Teaching Business English is designed for language professionals and businesspeople who wish to develop their career by moving into Business English teaching and to launch themselves as independent Business English trainers.

 - Concepts and Language in a Business Context

-We’ll begin our journey by exploring our virtual learning environment (VLE), and finding our way around some of the course resources.
+We’ll begin our journey by exploring our virtual learning environment (VLE) and finding our way around some of the course resources.
 We’ll start looking at some Business English concepts and vocabulary, and familiarizing ourselves with some useful tools and external resources.
-We’ll also focus on Socialising as a Business English Communication skill.
+We’ll also focus on Socializing as a Business English Communication skill.